|Journal status: |

 - Information transparency: high

-- Customer service: virtually non-existent
+- Customer service: not so helpful

 - Fortrade website: uninformative, updated